 Don’t be tempted to pick the easy jobs off the list and procrastinate on the most demanding tasks, as this is unproductive, and you will only find that you’re left with a great long list of jobs you don’t want to do and are never going to get done.

-I try to work from the top of the list to the bottom, and that way, all the jobs get done equally, even the ones I don’t like doing.
-I find this is the only way to get work done that I don’t like, and prevent procrastination.
+I try to work from the top of the list to the bottom; that way, all the jobs get done equally, even those I don’t like doing.
+This is the only way to get work done that I don’t like and prevent procrastination.

-If you haven’t got time to tackle the jobs at the top of the list then don’t start, wait until you have time to tackle the job at the top of the list.
+If you haven’t got time to tackle the jobs at the top of the list, don’t start; wait until you have time to tackle the job at the top.

-OK, OK, I know everybody hates getting up early, and I’m not trying to tell all the mums who’ve been up all night with their babies to have less sleep, this doesn’t apply to you as you’ve been up all night anyway!
+OK, I know everybody hates getting up early, and I’m not trying to tell all the mums who’ve been up all night with their babies to have less sleep; this doesn’t apply to you as you’ve been up all night anyway!

 But for the rest of us, try to get up at least half an hour earlier than the rest of the family to give yourself a head start.